cynici/postgis/README.md

 # PostgreSQL and PostGIS in a Docker container

 This project creates a PostgreSQL and PostGIS database server in a Docker container.
-It is inspired by base image [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/~/dockerfile/) but includes syslog.
+It is inspired by base image [mdillon/postgis](https://hub.docker.com/r/mdillon/postgis/~/dockerfile/) and includes rsyslog.

-Do check out https://hub.docker.com/r/hegand/postgres-postgis/, this image based on alpine linux which is less than 200 MB!
+The tiny [postgres:alpine](https://hub.docker.com/_/postgres/) is not used as the base image because it is tricky to compile PostGIS in it.

-With syslog, one could log to files and feed into feature-rich log analysis software like [Graylog2](https://www.digitalocean.com/community/tutorials/how-to-install-graylog2-and-centralize-logs-on-ubuntu-14-04), [ELK stack](http://www.freeipa.org/page/Howto/Centralised_Logging_with_Logstash/ElasticSearch/Kibana), etc. in real time in *postgresql.conf*:
+With rsyslog, one could log to files and feed into feature-rich log analysis software like [Graylog2](https://www.digitalocean.com/community/tutorials/how-to-install-graylog2-and-centralize-logs-on-ubuntu-14-04), [ELK stack](http://www.freeipa.org/page/Howto/Centralised_Logging_with_Logstash/ElasticSearch/Kibana), etc. in real time in *postgresql.conf*:

 ```
 log_destination = 'stderr,syslog'